fsubasi/tekton-cicd/Readme.md

 ## Steps

 There is an `install.sh` script that helps users to create their first pipeline with one click.
-If you prefer this method, you will a running pipeline and finally a running application in your browser.
+If you prefer this method, you will have a running pipeline and finally a running application in your browser.
 If you wonder what will happen when you run this script, please check `install-script-output.txt`.
 All you need is a running docker daemon (I used docker-desktop for mac).

-If you want your pipeline to be triggered automatically after any push or PR activity, you can continue by jumping to step 5 after running the `install.sh` script, or you can do everything by yourself, starting from the first step.
+If you want your pipeline to be triggered automatically after any push or PR activity, you can continue by jumping to step 6 after running the `install.sh` script, or you can do everything by yourself, starting from the first step.

 1. Create and configure a Minikube cluster by applying the following commands: